 Cuttings

-The best time for taking cuttings is the fall.
-Select cutting material, kept for about two weeks to callus, and then place cuttings in a well-draining soil mix.
-You can grow them in a temporary container while establishing roots or plant them directly in a permanent pot.
+The best time to take cuttings is in the fall.
+Select cutting material, let it callus for about 2 weeks, and then place the cuttings in a well-draining soil mix.
+You can grow them in a temporary container while they establish roots, or plant them directly in a permanent pot.
 Until the cuttings form roots, water them frequently enough to keep the soil from drying out.
 They usually take about one year to develop a strong root system.

 Pests and Diseases of Tylecodon